 Kindergarten children learn that letters were developed to spell sounds.
 They learn how words and sentences are formed and how to write left to right and top to bottom.
 The students learn to use uppercase letters to begin a sentence and when using a proper noun.
 They learn when to use a period, question mark and exclamation point.
 The teacher provides interactive writing daily with modeling.

-Our formal text for math is Macmillan McGraw-Hill.
+Our formal text for math is Math Expressions by Houghton Mifflin.
 The scope and sequence from the book is used along with other resource materials aligned with core concepts, hands on activities, explanation and student application.
 A math journal is also used on a daily basis to reinforce math concepts in a creative way.
 Kindergarten uses math instruction that exploits the critical stages of cognitive growth in children.

 The Macmillan/McGraw Hill curriculum is used in kindergarten.
 It is divided into three sections: Life Science, Earth and Space Science and Physical Science.

 Life science is the study of living and non-living things, as well as plants and animals.
 Our study of physical science covers the topics of matter, sound, heat, light and movement.
 While studying earth science, the children learn about land, water, earth, sky, weather, the four seasons and the solar system.
 Conservation, recycling and responsibility for caring for our earth are strongly integrated throughout the year.